Maybe Asians All Look The Same

 Summary

-For my 2018 Commencement at the School of the Art Institute of Chicago, I had my friend walked as me.
-With my student ID, she successfully passed all the security checkpoints, and received the diploma from the hand of my Department Chair, whom I talked to personally just one day ago.Proclamation
+For my 2018 Commencement at the School of the Art Institute of Chicago, I had a stunt double who looked nothing like me walk in my place.
+With my student ID, she successfully passed all the security checkpoints and received the diploma from the hand of my Department Chair, whom I had spoken to personally just one day before.
+Hence, I thought maybe Asians all look the same.

 "Me" at 1:47:05 in the official commencement recording